suk-6/suk-6/README.md

 ## [@suk-6](https://suk.kr)

 ### About Me
-- I'm a student in the software department of Dukyoung High School. ('22 ~ )
+- I'm a student in the software department of Dukyoung High School in South Korea. ('22 ~ )
 - I'm interested in AI, security(cybersec), web, app, and Devops.
 - I'm challenging Daily Commit as a goal for 2024.
 - My portfolio is [here](https://pf.suk.kr)!